 His family, friends and the worldwide paddling community were left with a mystery.
 Why did such an experienced paddler, so close to the finish of such a difficult journey, allow himself to be caught off guard?
 What could have happened?

-Andrew McAuley made no false pretenses about what motivated him to cross the Tasman sea alone in a conventional touring kayak.
+Andrew McAuley made no false pretences about what motivated him to cross the Tasman sea alone in a conventional touring kayak.
 It was an adventure for adventure’s sake, a response to a deeply felt inner voice.
-He told ABC radio before the journey;
+He told ABC radio before the journey:

 I guess I’m really drawn to a journey like this—it’s a real personal challenge.
 There’s a great deal of satisfaction in coming up with an adventure that’s unlikely and improbable

 The crossing was not a frivolous notion; only two previous attempts had been made, both by New Zealander Paul Caffyn, both unsuccessful.

 McAuley spent nearly 10 years preparing for the trip.
 He completed three crossings from Australia to Tasmania via the notorious Bass Strait, as well as a solo, seven-day traverse of Australia’s treacherous Gulf of Carpentaria, earning him Australian Geographic’s 2005 Adventurer of the Year Award.
 On the surface, McAuley, a 39-year-old IT consultant from suburban Sydney, seemed an unlikely candidate for the award.
 Scratch deeper, however, and you would find a determined and diversified adventurer.
 Prior to catching the kayaking bug on a late-1990s trip in the Chilean fjords, McAuley devoted his considerable energies to mountaineering, making first ascents in Pakistan, Patagonia and Australia.

 An inherently dangerous journey